rootlodge/RedMScripts/README.md

 Hitman Contracts (Illegal) - In Progress
 Stagecoach robberies - Coming soon

+## Installation
+Download the latest releases, extract unto the following names (name the folders this) hitman - for the Contracted Killing script morelife - for the More Life script postdelivery - for the Postal Delivery script

+then for each script you have downloaded, add `ensure (scriptname/foldername) to your resources.cfg file (or whereever you put them)

+OR IF ON LINUX AND FOR A MORE STREAMLINED PROCESS Ensure that git is downloaded
+`gh repo clone rootlodge/RedMScripts`
+`chmod +x autoupdate.sh`
+Done!

 ## More Life
 Increased (or decreased) spawn rates for peds, animals, and wagons.
 ## Postal Delivery